apache/cassandra-java-driver/manual/core/pooling/README.md

 }
 ```

+Do not change those values unless informed by concrete performance measurements; see the
+[Tuning](#tuning) section at the end of this page.

 Unlike previous versions of the driver, pools do not resize dynamically.
 However you can adjust the
 options at runtime, the driver will detect and apply the changes.